 Before You Start The Great North Run Training

 Assess your fitness.
 You will need some time to prepare properly for the big day, but ideally you should have some running experience.
 This isn’t essential but it will stand you in good stead.
 It’s a good idea to get the all clear from your doctor before preparing for a race.

 Half Marathon / Great North Run Training Schedule

 For the first phase of our training program, we’re going to factor running into five days of our week and allow for two day’s rest.
 You can adapt this schedule to your own lifestyle but the ideal system is to rest on Mondays and Fridays.
 For most people, weekends are the best time to squeeze in some real miles.
 That doesn’t mean we can’t do some important preparation through the week.

-There are different kinds of running and it is important to prepare for them all.
+There are different kinds of running and training for the great north run you can do, and it is important to prepare for them all.
 Following a rest day on Tuesday, it is a good time to factor in some up-tempo running.
 Start with 5 to 10 minutes slow start and then hit your stride with 20-30 minutes of harder running, followed by another 2 to 10 minutes warming down afterward.

 Next up is Wednesday and a more moderate run.
 Cover around 5 miles at a comfortable pace and remember you’re not against the clock here; just out to cover the ground.
 As always, stretching and warming up before your run is of paramount importance.

 On Thursday, we can train whilst giving a number of important muscle groups a bit of a breather.
 Jump on a bike, hit the cross trainer at the gym or go for a swim.
 You’re still working out but with a much lower impact.
 You’re still getting the benefit of the cardio but gaining some respite at the same time.
 This is the best way to train for the Great North Run.